mk7652/cse15l-lab-reports/labreport1.md

 ![Image](CSE15LSS1.png)

-If it is incorrect, you will be prompted to enter you password again as displayed by the second image.
+If it is incorrect, you will be prompted to enter you password again as displayed by the following image.

 ![Image](CSE15LSS2.png)